padiketeku/EnvMonMod/EMM-Prac-2-Habitat Mapping.md

 Display the unclassified/original image and use this to visually assess the performance.
 Do you reckon the Random Forest did a good job?
 Where are the problem areas?
 What do you reckon can be done to make the results more believable?

 What you have done so far is a qualitative assessment of the RF model.
 A qualitative assessment of the model is really useful, particularly if you are familiar with the surface types in the study area.
-It is, however, also useful to quantatively evalaute the performance of the classifier.
+It is, however, also useful to quantatively evaluate the performance of the classifier.

 ## Quantitative evaluation of the RF classifier